patrik64/adventofcode/2020/11/README.md

 L.LLLLL.LL
 ```

 Now, you just need to model the people who will be arriving shortly.
 Fortunately, people are entirely predictable and always follow a simple set of rules.
-All decisions are based on the number of occupied seats adjacent to a given seat (one of the eight positions immediately up, down, left, right, or diagonal from the seat).
+All decisions are based on the **number of occupied seats** adjacent to a given seat (one of the eight positions immediately up, down, left, right, or diagonal from the seat).
 The following rules are applied to every seat simultaneously:

-    If a seat is empty (L) and there are no occupied seats adjacent to it, the seat becomes occupied.
+   - If a seat is **empty** (``L``) and there are **no** occupied seats adjacent to it, the seat becomes **occupied**.
-    If a seat is occupied (#) and four or more seats adjacent to it are also occupied, the seat becomes empty.
+   - If a seat is **occupied** (#) and four or more seats adjacent to it are also occupied, the seat becomes empty.
-    Otherwise, the seat's state does not change.
+   - Otherwise, the seat's state does not change.

-Floor (.) never changes; seats don't move, and nobody sits on the floor.
+Floor (``.``) never changes; seats don't move, and nobody sits on the floor.

 After one round of these rules, every seat in the example layout becomes occupied: